UofT-DSI/onboarding/onboarding_documents/tech_requirements.md

 ## Google Colab

-Courses that involve Python will be utilizing Jupyter Notebooks on Google Colab.
+Modules that involve Python will be utilizing Jupyter Notebooks on Google Colab.
 This decision is based on its user-friendly nature and its readiness for use right out of the box.

 To ensure a smooth learning experience, learners are required to have a Google account.
 If they don't already have one, they can create it by following these steps: